jasonribble/bitcoin-101/bitcoin-lightning-101.md

 - Why am I doing this?
 - What we **won't** talk about this presentation
 - What are you looking to get out of this?
   - Who here has send & received bitcoin?
     - ...on the Lightning Network

 note: My name is Jason.
 Online I go by Not Jason.
 I am here to try to provide a no bs way to look at Bitcoin for non-technical users.
 We are not talking about: other cryptocurrency, technical jargon, monetary theory, humanitarian / moral implication of monetary control, or the environment.
 If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, the difference between LND and clightning, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.

 ---

 # The Punch Line

 By learning how to send, receive, and keep your **bitcoin** secure, you can safely join the future of money with little risk.

 By dollar cost averaging you remove psychological risk from investing into your long term investments.

 note: If you don't have any questions after this presentation, then I have failed.
-This is a very simple presentation.
-If I haven't made a mistake, then something is also wrong.
+This is a simple presentation that purposes removes complexity and assumes that you are here just to learn how to use BitcoinIf I haven't made a mistake, then something is also wrong.
+I’m here to learn how to be a more entertaining and well spoken presenter

 ---

 # What is Bitcoin?

 - Bitcoin = the network